praveensirvi1212/DevSecOps-project/README.md

    ```

 ### Stage-06 : Install Hashicorp Vault server
+HashiCorp Vault is a secret-management tool specifically designed to control access to sensitive credentials in a low-trust environment.
 1. Installation guide is available here https://www.cyberithub.com/how-to-install-hashicorp-vault-on-ubuntu-20-04-lts/

 ### Stage-07 : Install Slack
+Slack is a workplace communication tool, “a single place for messaging, tools and files.”
 Install Slack from official website of Slack https://slack.com/intl/en-in/downloads/linux